AugustusClient/AugustusLinux/README.md

-# AugustusLinux
+# The 'C' branch
-Augustus for Linux
+Will be used for a potential recode using GTK and C